Soft and totally delicious gluten free bread that is wholesome and nutritious??!! It’s here!

 - because we can’t use wheat (and the structure gluten provides!), breads are not as willing to lift up …yeast or no yeast.
 And this lack of structure can also result in crumbly breads.

-I have experimented with multiple grain combinations and ratios and have definitely been most happy with the one I share with you now.
+I have experimented with multiple grain combinations and ratios and have found they all work.
 I almost always find whole millet in the bulk food section, and buy my teff online.
 UPDATE: We stopped using millet for my son recently and make this with half teff and half brown rice now…still great!!

-A perfect, moist gluten free vegan bread that holds for days and does not crumble.
+A perfect, moist gluten free and vegan bread that holds for days and does not crumble.
 A lovely sourdough tang..I simply cannot get enough of this bread!
 Yum!
 It is also worth noting that everyone who tries this, LOVES it….gluten free or not!

 - 2 cups water